top of page

 Psychotherapy

-She works with most large insurance programmes.
+Karen works with most major health insurance providers

 Business Coaching